The Starlite Desperation

-The Starlite Desperation is a rock band originally from Monterey, California.
-Combining elements of garage rock, punk, psychedelic music, goth rock, post punk, glam rock and 60's Pop.
-They released three full length records, 1 EP, and 3 singles, on several labels, including Gold Standard Laboratories.
+The Starlite Desperation is an American rock band originally from Monterey, California, formed in 1995.
+Combining elements of garage rock, punk, psychedelic music, goth rock, post punk, glam rock and 60s pop.
+They released three full-length records, 1 EP, and 3 singles, on several labels, including Gold Standard Laboratories.
 The founding members were Dante Adrian White, Jeff Ehrenberg, and Dana Lacono.
 In 1999, the band relocated to Detroit, Michigan and then to Los Angeles, California in 2002.
 In 2004, their song Born To Be Dizzy was used to close the film, The Heart Is Deceitful Above All Things, directed by Asia Argento.
-The band toured extensively in The United States, Canada and Europe with numerous groups, including Make-Up, Black Rebel Motorcycle Club, The Rapture, The International Noise Conspiracy, The Brian Jonestown Massacre, The Dirtbombs, The Donnas, The Ponys, and The Yeah Yeah Yeahs.
-The group was active from 1995-2008.
+The band toured extensively in The United States, Canada and Europe with numerous groups, including Make-Up, Black Rebel Motorcycle Club, The Rapture, The (International) Noise Conspiracy, The Brian Jonestown Massacre, The Dirtbombs, The Donnas, The Ponys, and The Yeah Yeah Yeahs.
+The group was active from 1995 to 2008.